 PRSSA is a network of more than 10,000 college students interested in public relations, communication, and beyond in the United States.
 This group connects students with resources and people to enhance their education, broaden their network and launch their career.
 This group advocates rigorous academic standards for public relations education, the highest ethical principles, and diversity in the profession.

 Public Relations Student Society of America Advisor

 The Sport Business Student Association (SBSA) provides all UND students who want to work in the field of sport business with opportunities to learn from and to network with successful industry professionals.
 The SBSA strives to provide opportunities for members to receive hands-on experience.
 This is achieved through meetings with invited speakers, organization outings to a variety of businesses and venues, volunteer opportunities, workshops, and organization-run events.

 The SBSA's secondary purpose is to support the sport business program in the College of Business and Public Administration as a supplemental experience that enhances students' pursuits of a career in sport business.

 The Society of Human Resource Managers (SHRM) is an international organization of practicing HR professionals around the globe.
 UND SHRM is an official affiliate of SHRM.
-We also have a local chapter of HR professionals as an official affiliate of SHRM.
+There is a local chapter of HR professionals as an official affiliate of SHRM.
 They are the Northeastern Area Dakota Human Resource Association (NDAHRA).

-SHRM and the NDAHRA have supported our student group in different ways.
-Local chapter members of NDAHRA have volunteered their time to give presentation on campus sponsored by UND SHRM.
+SHRM and the NDAHRA have supported this student group in different ways.
+Local chapter members of NDAHRA have volunteered their time to give presentations on campus sponsored by UND SHRM.
 NDAHRA also provides funding for snacks at UND SHRM meetings.